I notice people tend to think one or both of these methods is how people find out their ideal career path or “right livelihood”:

 I remember as I was nearing high school graduation, I felt very confused about what was out there in the world and how I was supposed to fit into it.
 It just seemed like I was supposed to go a certain narrow way whether it felt right to me or not.

-I remember meeting with the guidance counselor who was mainly focused on my taking more typing classes so I could be a secretary, apparently like women were supposed to be in her mind.
+When I met with my high school guidance counselor, she was mainly focused on my taking more typing classes so I could be a secretary, apparently like women were supposed to be in her mind.
 I knew enough to know that was not my only option.

 I tried out many paths less taken as a way to figure it out.
 Still, I remember spending years in therapy, reading career books, taking career assessments, trying new things, and still feeling like I didn’t know the best use of me.

-I have continued learning and refining as I go, and getting more help along the way too.
+I have continued learning and refining as I go, and I’ve reached out for help along the way too.

-Ironically, all that time exploring about the topic of careers actually led me to being a career and business coach.
+Ironically, in my case, all that time exploring about the topic of careers actually led me to being a career and business coach.
 Turns out I was reading those career and business books for fun.
 A sign!

 There are lots of options for where to find some support.

-- If you have some ideas but have trouble finding the words:
+- If you have some clear-enough ideas but have trouble finding the words:

 Consider hiring an experienced résumé writer who can find the positive story in the so-called mess.
 The process itself can sometimes help you find clarity.